MarkWieczorek/mapmanager/_posts/2015-07-30-getting-started.md

 ###Installing Igor Pro

  - Igor Pro is a cross platform program that runs on both Windows and Mac OS X.
- - You need to [purchase][2] an Igor Pro license from [Wavemetrics][1], [download][3] the software, and install.
+ - You need to [purchase][2] an Igor Pro license from [Wavemetrics][1], [download][3] Igor Pro and install it.
- - To try out Igor Pro, you can download and install a fully functional but time limited [demo version][4].
+ - To try out Igor Pro, download and install a fully functional but time limited [demo version][4].

 ###Installing Map Manager

  - Once Igor Pro is installed, there is no formal installation of Map Manager
  - Get the source code from Bob.
  - The source code will be in a folder named 'MapManager_date' where 'date' is the date the software was created.
 The folder will be something like 'MapManager_20151117'.
- - Run the software by double-clicking MapManager.ipf from within your source code folder.
+ - Run the software by double-clicking MapManager.ipf from within the source code folder.
  - To fit lines in FIJI you will have to specify a hard-drive path to FIJI and install a plugin in FIJI.
 Please see [fitting segments in fiji][7].

 ###Opening/Running Map Manager